acdesouza/pinocchio/README.md

 # Pinocchio

-Pinocchio will answer your request as your current of future API.
+Pinocchio will answer your request as your API.
 Even if he needs to lie.

 ## What is it?